strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

     export DOCKER_ORG=docker_hub_username

-When the Docker images are build then will now be labeled in the form: `docker_hub_username/operator:latest` in your local repository and pushed to your Docker Hub account under the same label.
+When the Docker images are build, they will be labeled in the form: `docker_hub_username/operator:latest` in your local repository and pushed to your Docker Hub account under the same label.

 In order to use these newly built images, you need to update the `install/cluster-operator/050-Deployment-strimzi-cluster-operator.yml` to obtain the images from your repositories on Docker Hub rather than the official Strimzi images.
 That can be done using the following command and replacing `docker_hub_username` with the relevant value: